pawelkruzynski/docs/pages/cloud/dedicated/firewall_network/guide.en-asia.md

 > [!warning]
 >
-> The firewall is enabled automatically upon each DDoS attack, and cannot be disabled before the attack ends.
+> If the Network firewall is enabled and configured with rules, they are automatically applied upon each DDoS attack, and cannot be disabled before the attack ends.
 This is why it is important to keep the firewall rules up to date.
 > As a default setting you do not have any configured rules, so all connections can be set up.
-> If you have chosen to not keep the firewall enabled, remember to check your firewall rules regularly.
+> If you have chosen to not keep the firewall enabled, remember to check your firewall rules regularly or delete them.
 >